BDC Hamburger Icon

 If you focus on Walt Disney’s failures, it’s amazing that The Walt Disney Company ever reached the level of success it enjoys today.
 Disney was, at one point, living on dog food and unable to pay his rent.
 Then, during a contract dispute with Universal Pictures, he lost creative control of his first character, Oswald the Rabbit.
 Next, MGM rejected his Mickey Mouse character because the studio believed women were afraid of mice.

-Before the screening of Pinocchio, Disney hired several little people to stand on top of the marquee, dressed as puppets, to wave at the families coming into the theater.
+Before the screening of “Pinocchio,” Disney hired several little people to stand on top of the marquee, dressed as puppets, to wave at the families coming into the theater.
 He provided them with wine and food for the day.
 By the time the screening began, the little people were drunk, naked and swearing at the crowd.
 Disney overcame these failures and turned Disney into a global empire.

-Despite the numerous struggles and setbacks he experienced in his early career, Disney never let his failures dull his imagination.
+Despite the numerous struggles and setbacks that he experienced in his early career, Disney never let his failures dull his imagination.
 He went on to pioneer several new animation and filmmaking techniques that revolutionized the industry.

 Did You Know?Did you know